 Stunning sea caves both above and below the water make this a hot spot for divers.
 An abundance of sea life attracts recreational fishermen and the rocky coast leading to deep clear waters attract daredevil cliff jumpers.
-This is a truly spectacular part of the island.
+Cape Greco is a truly spectacular part of the island.

 Cyprus is one of those rare places where you can ski in the morning and be lying on the beach by afternoon.
 When you get tired of endless beaches, head to the mountains to enjoy another side of Cyprus’ great outdoors – The Troodos Mountains.

 Explore picturesque villages that speak volumes of Cyprus’ culture.
 Hidden monasteries and churches and some of Cyprus’ best wineries.

 Situated on the north-west coast of the island, Polis is the gateway to the Akamas Peninsular.
 Polis is a much smaller, more refined affair than the bigger centres of Paphos, Ayia Napa and the like.
-This is where Cypriots come for their holidays.
+Polis is where Cypriots come for their holidays.

 The pace is slower in Polis with a pleasant, laid-back atmosphere missing in the more prominent tourist areas.
 Here you can expect smaller villa styles of accommodation and boutique resorts.

 The small towns along this long stretch of beautiful coastline are a haven for those looking for lazy beach bars and traditional tavernas.
-Polis is a wonderful place to position yourself to experience the best of the north-west coast from Paphos through to Akamas.
+Polis is the perfect place to position yourself to experience the best of the north-west coast from Paphos through to Akamas.